Best Organic Baby Formula: 2021 Buyers Guide

 Newborns and infants with symptoms of milk protein sensitivity

 HiPP HA Stage 1 is a specialty formula for babies who display symptoms of sensitivity to the proteins in cow’s milk formula.
 In HiPP HA, the proteins have been broken down into smaller portions, so they are significantly easier for babies to digest.
-It features exclusively whey, rather than casein, which can help alleviate symptoms such as skin rash, eczema, bloating, constipation, and gassiness.
+The proteins are all whey proteins, no casein is present.
+These two combined features can potentially alleviate symptoms such as skin rash, eczema, bloating, constipation, and gassiness.
 Although hypoallergenic formulas are not the nicest in terms of taste, parents agree that babies transition to HiPP HA relatively easily and many actually enjoy the taste, which has been formulated to resemble breast milk as much as possible.

 HiPP HA Stage 1 features organic starch to help thicken the hydrolyzed formula, as well as organic lactose, an organic vegetable oil blend, omega-3 and omega-6 fatty acids, and both prebiotics and probiotics.
 You’ll find essential vitamins and minerals, but never any soy, corn syrup, gluten, or synthetic nutrients or preservatives.
 HiPP HA is also available in a starch-free form, HiPP HA Stage PRE, which may be easier for some babies to digest.